zhudso/zhudso/README.md

 - 👋 Hi, I’m @zhudso
 - 👀 I’m interested in finding ways to automate
 - 🌱 I’m currently learning powershell to help automate repetitive tasks.
 - 📫 You can find me on linked in: https://www.linkedin.com/in/zacharylhud/.
-(I don't really do social media)

 <!---
 zhudso/zhudso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.